eyedeekay/si-i2p-plugin/misc/README.md

 of the http proxy if it's possible to do that without causing cache-timing attacks.

-So those are the two I know about.
+So those are the three I know about.
 If you know of other's, I'm pretty happy to deal with them publicly.
 I've visibly insisted this is experimental for quite a long time, hopefully nobody is misusing it.
 Also I'm reasonably confident it works.
+Also attacks on the browser always work.
+This isn't a browser.
+It's a proxy.

 Other avenues for Destination-Isolation:
 ----------------------------------------